springfield-project/springfield-project.github.io/index.md

   * device created, destroyed, resized, renamed, or reshaped
   * file system created, destroyed, resized, modified (UUID, label)
   * file system mounted, unmounted

+The management of storage network switches is not planned, due to the lack of open source multi-vendor industry standards in this area.

 Project Comparisons
 ===================